coinbase/traffic_jam/README.md

 **increment!(amount = 1)**

 Increment the amount used by the given number.
-Raises `RateLimit::ExceededError` if incrementing would exceed the limit.
+Raises `TrafficJam::LimitExceededError` if incrementing would exceed the limit.

 **exceeded?(amount = 1)**